xiexieeric/source/README.md

-# Fall 2017 404 Syllabus
+# Fall 2017 Source Syllabus

 ## Description:
-404 is a **backend** web development program.
+Source is a **backend** web development program.
 You will learn to communicate with the internet, write the business logic that drives web applications, and manipulate the servers that will ultimately deploy and deliver them.
 The course will be taught in JavaScript and NodeJS

 ## Who This Program is For:
-404 is targeted toward people with a preference for the **logic** of programming, be it a **first-year in CS1110** who is looking to translate their knowledge into functional services, a **Wireframe grad** who wants to learn server-side web development, or an **entrepreneur** who wants to improve their tech savviness.
+Source is targeted toward people with a preference for the **logic** of programming, be it a **first-year in CS1110** who is looking to translate their knowledge into functional services, a **Wireframe grad** who wants to learn server-side web development, or an **entrepreneur** who wants to improve their tech savviness.
 If you’re more interested in the inner-workings of a web application rather than the presentation, this is the class for you.

 **No programming experience** is required, as all the code will be explained line-by-line, but understand that an unwillingness to learn coding outside of class will completely limit your ability to build off the course material in your recreational coding or career.